gzaets/ECS189LGroupProject/ProjectDocument.md

 *Building Purchases Popups* - Whenever a player wants to make building purchases, there will be a pop-up UI that provides only the necessary details related to purchasing the building.
 These pop-ups were designed to be informative yet unobtrusive, ensuring that players can easily continue their gameplay after making their decisions.
 [Image of the UI element.](https://imgur.com/a/QpFgE2e) [Code for the implementation.](https://github.com/gzaets/ECS189LGroupProject/blob/95fb360e1d161850f159c9be5be817f74850d85c/Sovereign%20Saga/Assets/Scripts/BuildingItem.cs#L99-L100)

 *Game Over/Main Menu* - I also designed the game over menu, and main menu, providing players with options to exit or enter the game without disrupting the flow of the game.
-[Images of the UI elements.](https://imgur.com/a/8BAxONR) [Code for the implementation.](example.com)
+[Images of the UI elements.](https://imgur.com/a/8BAxONR) [Code for swapping scenes between the main menu and the game world.](https://github.com/gzaets/ECS189LGroupProject/blob/8064c282ef477012e9b929734c1cb52955400d0c/Sovereign%20Saga/Assets/Scripts/SceneSwitcher.cs#L1-L14)

 ## Movement/Physics (@j-p-ecs, Personal Name Hidden for Privacy Reasons)